 From The Sky

 If you’re more of an adrenaline junkie or simply don’t fancy getting wet, you can skydive over the world’s largest ecosystem.
-A tandem parachute jump is very popular with backpackers and tourists with many companies offering this service in Cairns.
+A tandem skydive is very popular with backpackers and tourists with many companies offering this service in Cairns.
 It is expensive but worth every penny for the breathtaking view.
 Not to mention a once in a lifetime experience!